The European Elections will take place on 26 May 2019.

-Voters with a Hungarian domicile have to vote at the polling station of their residence.
+Voters who live in Hungary have to vote at their local polling station.
 The location of the polling station is in the letter of advice, which will arrive by the beginning of April.

-Voters with a Hungarian domicile wishing to cast their vote at a polling station, different to that of their residence have to submit a request for voting at another polling station personally, by post or online no later than 4:00pm, on May 22nd (Wednesday).
+Voters who want to vote at another polling station have to submit a request for doing so personally, by post or online no later than 16.00 on Wednesday 22 May.

-Voters with a Hungarian domicile can cast their vote at a Hungarian embassy or consulate on election day as well.
-Voters are required to submit their requests to vote from abroad personally, by post or online (www.valasztas.hu) to their national electoral authorities no later than 4:00pm, on May 17th (Friday).
+Voters can also vote at a Hungarian embassy or consulate on election day.
+Voters are required to submit their requests to vote from abroad personally, by post or online (www.valasztas.hu) to their national electoral authorities between 21 March and 16.00 on 17 May.

-Important: Those not having a domicile in Hungary but registered in previous elections (in the 2014 European Elections or in the 2018 national elections) to the electoral roll do not have to re-register; their registration is still valid.
-However, if the data given in the previous registration changed (e.g.: different address) it has to be declared.
-Registered voters without a domicile in Hungary can vote by post.
+Those without an official address in Hungary who registered for previous elections (the 2014 European elections or the 2018 national elections do not have to reregister as their registration is still valid.
+However, if there have been any changes, such as a different address, this will have to be a declared.
+Registered voters without an official address in Hungary can vote by post.